O'Rourke Promises To 'Take Your AR-15,' But Americans Are Split On Buybacks

 Hell yeah, we're going to take your AR-15.
 If it's a weapon that was designed to kill people on the battlefield, we're going to buy it back. pic.twitter.com/cCEWkG6y0X— Beto O'Rourke (@BetoORourke) September 13, 2019

 "I am, if it's a weapon that was designed to kill people on a battlefield.
-If the high impact, high velocity round, when it hits your body, shreds everything inside of your body, because it was designed to do that, so that you would bleed to death on a battlefield and not be able to get up and kill one of our soldiers.
+If the high-impact, high-velocity round, when it hits your body, shreds everything inside of your body, because it was designed to do that, so that you would bleed to death on a battlefield and not be able to get up and kill one of our soldiers.

-When we see that being used against children, and in Odessa, I met the mother of a 15-year-old girl who was shot by an AR-15, and that mother watched her bleed to death over the course of an hour because so many other people were shot by that AR-15 in Odessa and Midland, there weren't enough ambulances to get to them in time, hell, yes, we're going to take your AR-15, your AK-47.
+When we see that being used against children, and in Odessa, I met the mother of a 15-year-old girl who was shot by an AR-15, and that mother watched her bleed to death over the course of an hour because so many other people were shot by that AR-15 in Odessa and Midland, there weren't enough ambulances to get to them in time.
+Hell, yes, we're going to take your AR-15, your AK-47.
 We're not going to allow it to be used against our fellow Americans anymore."

 Donate: https://t.co/yY8kKu7p8W pic.twitter.com/W0jj4liGkU— Beto O'Rourke (@BetoORourke) September 13, 2019